git-pull/tao-of-tmux/manuscript/06-window.md

 {language=shell, line-numbers=off}
     $ tmux kill-window -t2

-You can easily find the window index through the middle section of the [status line](#status-line).
+If you're trying to find the target of the window to kill, they reside in the number in the middle section of the [status line](#status-line), as well as via `$ tmux choose-window`.
+You can hit "return" after you're in choose-window to go back to where you were previously.

 ## Summary